-Remember when Homestuck was just a webcomic about some kid dicking around in his bedroom for three months?
+Remember how for the first three months Homestuck was just a webcomic about some kid dicking around in his bedroom?
 Yeah, we... we kind of miss those days.

 > Shed single tear of black liquid sorrow.

 You let a sole drop of moisture

 roll down your cheek at the merest thought